 If a customer has the option to separately purchase a warranty, then an entity accounts for that warranty as a performance obligation.
 If a customer does not have the option to separately purchase a warranty, then the entity accounts for the warranty using the cost accrual guidance in IAS 37 'Provisions, Contingent Liabilities and Contingent Assets' unless all or part of the warranty provides the customer with an additional service beyond the assurance that the product will comply with agreed-upon specifications.

-IFRS 15 provides the following examples of factors that an entity must consider in determining whether a warranty provides a customer with an additional service:
+IFRS 15 provides examples of factors that an entity must consider in determining whether a warranty provides a customer with an additional service.
+These are described in the table below.